gideonibemerejr/Lost-in-Tokyo/README.md

 ## Introduction

-Lost in Toyko, is a website that showcases the hippest and trendiest spots in Tokyo.
+Lost in Toyko aka LiT, is a website that showcases the hippest and trendiest spots in Tokyo.
 In this project I was able to solidify the following:

 - Learning what problems React solves
 - Thinking about our pages as components